jusstsdk/Insight/README.md

    - [x] sign up etc
    - [ ] add authentication to all routes
    - [ ] username is unique across all documents? right now, if 2 users share same username one of them will always get a wrong password response because you check in all three tables in order
+   - [ ] refreshing should keep me in the same page

 1. country
    - [ ] select country